 The rule sticks for the use of any charge card: the American Express Premier Rewards Gold Card is not right for you if you intend on carrying a balance because you must pay off the balance in full every month.

 The rewards program is the lucrative feature of the Premier Rewards Gold Card with bonus points on popular spending categories.
-Aside from the 10,000 bonus points after making your first purchase, you get 15,000 extra points for every year that you spend $30,000, which isn’t a small number.
+Aside from the 25,000 bonus points after spending $2,000 within the first three months of card ownership, you get 15,000 extra points for every year that you spend $30,000, which isn’t a small number.

 Under the Membership Rewards program, a $100 statement credit can be redeemed with 20,000 points.
 It would require the equivalent of 35,000 points to recoup the cost of the hefty $175 annual fee (waived for the first year).
 But, the points redemption rate is more favored towards gift cards and merchandise (around 100 points to every $1).

-The Premier Rewards Gold Card has a 2.7% foreign transaction fee, which makes it a costly card when used during an international trip.
+The Premier Rewards Gold Card has no foreign transaction fee, which makes it a great card to use during an international trip.